 - 8 oz feta cheese

-- Top the chicken and orzo with chopped parsley, oregano, and crumbled feta.
+- To serve, top the chicken and orzo with chopped parsley, oregano, and crumbled feta.
 Serve immediately!

 - Chicken Thighs: You could use bone-in chicken breast or legs.